-In this example we chose two eductors in series to operate the four heads (2 heads per eductor).
-Notice the choice was arbitrary and that two eductors in parallel could have been used to operate all four heads of the system.
+In this example we chose two eductors in parallel to operate the four heads (2 heads per eductor).
+Notice the choice was arbitrary and that two eductors could have been used, in series, to operate all four heads of the system.